The Tits alternative for finite rank median spaces

 Most of the results of the present paper support this analogy.

-We will restrict our attention to \emph{finite rank} median spaces; this is essential when considering the Tits alternative, as every amenable group admits a proper action on an infinite rank median space \cite{Cherix-Martin-Valette,CDH}.
-Nontrivial examples of finite rank median spaces arise, for instance, from asymptotic cones of coarse median spaces \cite{Bow1,Zeidler}.
-The Cayley graphs of many interesting groups are coarse median: hyperbolic groups, cubulated groups \cite{Hagen-Susse}, fundamental groups of closed irreducible 3-manifolds not modelled on Nil or Sol, mapping class groups \cite{Behrstock-Minsky,Behrstock-Drutu-Sapir, Behrstock-Drutu-Sapir2} and, more generally, all groups that are HHS \cite{Bow3,HHS,HHS2}.
+For our purposes, it will be essential to restrict to median spaces of finite rank.
+Indeed, we wish to obtain a version of the Tits alternative, while every amenable group admits a proper action on an infinite rank median space \cite{Cherix-Martin-Valette,CDH}.

+Nontrivial examples of group actions on connected median spaces of finite rank are generally obtained by taking limits of actions on ${\rm CAT}(0)$ cube complexes of uniformly bounded dimension.
+This phenomenon is the higher-dimensional analogue of actions on real trees arising as limits of actions on simplicial trees.
+For instance, Casals-Ruiz and Kazachkov proved the following generalisation of Rips' Theorem: a finitely generated group $\G$ acts freely, essentially freely and co-specially on a finite rank median space if and only if $\G$ is a subgroup of a graph product of cyclic and surface groups \cite{Casals-Kazachkov}.

+Note that one can alternatively take limits of spaces that only ``coarsely'' resemble ${\rm CAT}(0)$ cube complexes.
+Indeed, ultralimits of hierarchically hyperbolic spaces \cite{Bow3,HHS,HHS2} and coarse median spaces \cite{Bow1} have canonical median metrics of finite rank \cite{Zeidler}.
+This applies for instance to asymptotic cones of hyperbolic groups, cubulated groups, most irreducible 3-manifold groups and mapping class groups.
+In the latter case, this was observed already in \cite{Behrstock-Minsky,Behrstock-Drutu-Sapir, Behrstock-Drutu-Sapir2}.